-During the Year, our net cash generated from operating activities was approximately RMB112.1 million, which comprised cash generated from operations of approximately RMB147.5 million, offset by income tax of approximately RMB35.4 million.
-Net cash generated from operating activities decreased by approximately RMB23.8 million or approximately 17.5% as compared with the net cash generated from operating activities of approximately RMB135.9 million for the Year 2019, which was mainly due to the decrease in trade payables to our suppliers.
+During the Year, the Group's net cash generated from operating activities was approximately RMB49.0 million, which comprised cash generated from operations of approximately RMB74.3 million, offset by income tax paid of approximately RMB25.3 million.
+Net cash generated from operating activities decreased by approximately RMB63.1 million or approximately 56.3% as compared with the net cash generated from operating activities of approximately RMB112.1 million for the Year 2020, which was mainly due to (i) the decrease of profit; (ii) the increase of receivables; and (iii) the decrease of payables.

-Net cash (used in)/generated from investing activities
+Net cash used in investing activities

-During the Year, the Group's net cash used in investing activities was approximately RMB49.9 million while net cash of approximately RMB76.7 million was generated from investing activities for the Year 2019.
-The net cash used in investing activities was primarily due to the establishment of the Shandong Plant.
+During the Year, the Group's net cash used in investing activities was approximately RMB91.5 million while net cash of approximately RMB49.9 million was used in investing activities for the Year 2020.
+Net cash used in investing activities was primarily due to the equipment purchase in current plants and the new Foshan Plant.

-Net cash used in financing activities
+Net cash generated from/(used in) financing activities

-During the Year, the Group's net cash used in financing activities was approximately RMB241.0 million, representing a decrease of approximately RMB42.3 million as compared with the net cash used in financing activities of approximately RMB283.3 million for the Year 2019.
-The net cash used in financing activities was mainly attributable to loan repayment and distribution of dividend during the Year.
+During the Year, the Group's net cash generated from financing activities was approximately RMB8.9 million while net cash of approximately RMB241.0 million was used in financing activities for the Year 2020.
+The net cash generated from financing activities was mainly attributable to the increase of loans.